Bold Commerce raises $27 million to power ‘headless’ ecommerce with APIs

 Bold Commerce, a company that builds tools and integrations for ecommerce stores, has raised $27 million in a series B round of funding led by Omers Ventures.

-The funding comes as retailers have had to rapidly embrace ecommerce due to the global pandemic, with some companies better positioned than others to capitalize on the seismic shift in the way people buy things.
+The funding comes after retailers have had to rapidly embrace ecommerce due to the global pandemic, with some companies better positioned than others to capitalize on the seismic shift in the way people buy things.
 Bold Commerce seeks to help businesses of all sizes extend their capabilities, with a modular suite of products spanning checkout, subscriptions, and price rules.
 The tools provide dynamic pricing based on predefined rules, such as a customer profile or location.

 Although Bold Commerce comes with a bunch of prebuilt integrations that allow businesses to integrate its technology into the likes of Shopify, Woo Commerce, and Big Commerce, at the heart of the Bold Commerce platform are APIs that open its technology to any other platform.
 This supports a “headless” architecture, where the front-end content and backend smarts are decoupled, enabling greater agility and freedom to combine technologies for each touchpoint.